Obituary of James J. Ward

 It is hard to picture a world without Jim Ward.
 For those who worked for him, he was supportive and guiding, while adding a side of levity.
 For those who worked with him, he was a team player, truthful and always playing fair.
 For those he worked for, he was reliable, hard working and a straight shooter.
 He will be dearly missed by those who got to know him.
 As part of his Irish heritage, to Jim we chant "GO NOTRE DAME"!!!

 A Party for His Life will be held in the future in Philadelphia for family and dear friends.
 This is in respect of family schedules, COVID restrictions and travel concerns.
 We will also hold a virtual service simultaneously for those who are interested.
 In lieu of flowers, contributions may be made in memory of Jim to either of the following: Monroe Community College MCC Foundation, 1000 East Henrietta Road, Rochester, N.Y.
 14623 or Lollypop Farms Humane Society Equine Program using their website.
 Fun times and fond memories can be noted on the Merton Kays Funeral Home website.

-To plant a tree in memory of James Ward, please visit Tribute Store
+To plant a beautiful memorial tree in memory of James Ward, please visit our Tree Store